starxcf/chinese-checkers-ai/Approach_2/ReadMe.md

-#Approach_2
+# Approach_2

+## Heuristics-guided Reinforcement Learning and Monte Carlo Tree Search

 -	Second approach for Strategy Board Game Playing Artificial Intelligence Agent
 -	Source Code is from https://github.com/kenziyuliu/PythonChineseCheckers.git` in your terminal

-There are couple reinforcement learning techniques that were implemented in this project to teach an agent to learn how to play Chinese Checker.
-Three kinds of player have been designed for comparison purpose: random player that moves randomly, greedy player that moves to highest value point every time, an AI player with intelligent moves.
+Three kinds of player have been designed for comparison against each other: a `random player` that moves randomly, a `greedy player` that moves to the highest value point each move, and an AI player with intelligent movements guided by Monte Carlo Tree Search (MCTS).

-#Setting and Framework
+## Setting and Framework
-Board.py, Board.utils.py, data_generators.py, evaluate_models.py contains setting for the board, default framework, and some utilise
+Board.py, Board.utils.py, data_generators.py, evaluate_models.py contain the settings for the board, default framework, and some utilities.

-#Player.py
+## Player.py
-It contains algorithm for Greedy player and AI Player
+Contains the algorithm for the Greedy player and AI Player.

-#Game.py
+## Game.py
-It runs the chinese checker between AI player and Greedy player for 10000 times.
+It runs the chinese checker game board between an AI player and Greedy player for 10000 iterations.

-#Train.py and Train_on_greedy.py
+## Train.py and Train_on_greedy.py
-It contains the self-training and generate the game
+It contains the self-training code and generates the game.

-#MCTS.py
+## MCTS.py
-It contains fundation logics for Monte Carlo Tree Search
+It contains foundation logic for Monte Carlo Tree Search.